A project is how you organize your resources to work with data. You can create projects with the Watson Studio and

-- Files that you save to the project with a tool.
+Files that you save to the project with a tool.

     - Files for analytical assets, such as notebooks.

-- The project readme and internal project files.
+    - The project readme file and internal project files.

     When you create a project, you must select an instance of IBM Cloud Object Storage or create a new instance.
 You cannot change the IBM Cloud Object Storage instance after you create the project.
 See Object storage.

     When you delete a project, its storage bucket is also deleted.

-You can associate additional services to Watson Studio to add tools or compute environments.
+    You can associate more services to Watson Studio to add tools or compute environments.
 See Adding associated services.

     Integrations with external tools